A Classic Safari reserved exclusively for your private group

 Fun fact: Leopards can climb trees while carrying prey that weigh as much as they do!

 Although lions and leopards are the predators of the Big Five, neither is as deadly as the cape buffalo, which is considered the most dangerous of the Big Five by far, due to its nervous and unpredictable nature.
 Large (up to six feet tall and 700 pounds) and equipped with sizeable horns, they are one of the only bovine species that man has been unable to domesticate.
 Cape buffalo graze in herds and the sight of them spread out in the savannah, viewed from a hot-air balloon or bush plane, is truly majestic.

 Favourite safaris for spotting cape buffalo: Once again, The Stanley Wing Safari offers great opportunities for spotting the Cape Buffalo from afar.
-They can usually be found near water, all across East and South Africa
+They can usually be found near water, all across East and South Africa.

 Fun fact: Buffalo bulls love wallowing in mud–this is very good for the buffalo’s skin as it helps remove unwanted parasites such as ticks and mites

-Elephants are also amazingly fast, for their size (up to 12,000 pounds), and the shrieking charge of a threatened elephant is not something that one will ever forget.
+Elephants are amazingly fast for their size (up to 12,000 pounds) and the shrieking charge of a threatened elephant is not something that one will ever forget.
 They have reason to fear—the demand for ivory made elephants one of the most hunted animals on the planet, and foundations like The David Sheldrick Wildlife Trust are still struggling to ameliorate the effects of continued poaching.
 Fortunately, elephants are also quite smart, and when faced with something or someone that does not intend them harm they are gentle and peaceful.

 Favourite safaris for spotting elephants: Elephants are everywhere!
 The African Splendour safari is excellent for spotting elephants in many different habitats.

 Fun fact: Elephants can swim – they use their trunk to breathe like a snorkel in deep water.